-You may not notice much improvement in your symptoms for a week or two until citalopram begins to take effect.
+You may not notice much improvement in your symptoms for 1 or 2 weeks until citalopram begins to take effect.

 It usually takes between 4 and 6 weeks before you feel the full benefits.

-Do not stop taking citalopram after a week or two just because you feel it isn't helping your symptoms.
+Do not stop taking citalopram after 1 or 2 weeks just because you feel it is not helping your symptoms.